dekasashanka07-ux/document_gorunded_assistant/README.md

 - While grounding minimizes errors, responses depend on document quality and extraction accuracy, so results may not always be perfectly precise.
 - Free Groq tier has rate limits—use your own key for heavy use.
 - App is single-session; multi-user needs paid hosting.

+## Data Handling

+- Documents are processed only within the running session.
+- They are not stored for training or shared across users.
+- The assistant only receives extracted text required to answer a query.
+- Closing or resetting the app removes the session data.

 ## Installation & Local Run (For Developers)